nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Adding a grade to a student

-1. Adding a grade to a student while student list is being shown
+1. Adding a grade to a student while the expanded student list is being shown

     1. Prerequisites: List all students using the `liststudent` command.
 There must be at least one student in the list.